Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: Methodology

-The \ac{VAE} is a type of \ac{DNN} generative model used in unsupervised learning tasks.
-It is designed to generate new data samples that resemble a provided set of training data.
-One notable advantage of using a \ac{VAE} is its ability to adeptly capture the intrinsic distribution of the channel gain matrix (input data), which is valuable when addressing the resource allocation problem \cite{kingma2019introduction}.

-In the \ac{VAE} part of our method, the input data (flattened channel gain matrix) is represented by $x$, while a lower-dimensional data representation (latent space) is denoted as $z$.
-The generative model based on the latent variable is represented as $p_\theta(x)$.
-The main objective of a \ac{VAE} is to maximize the likelihood of the data given the model parameters, denoted as $\theta$.
-This likelihood can be expressed mathematically as:
+The \ac{VAE}, a \ac{DNN} generative model for unsupervised learning, excels at capturing the intrinsic distribution of input data like the channel gain matrix, which is valuable for the resource allocation problem \cite{kingma2019introduction}.
+It maps input data $x$ (flattened channel gain matrix) to a lower-dimensional latent space $z$, with $p_\theta(x)$ as the generative model.
+The \ac{VAE} aims to maximize data likelihood given model parameters $\theta$, as expressed mathematically by:

-where $q_\phi(z|x)$ corresponds to the encoder network, which models the posterior distribution of the latent variable based on the input data, the term $D_{KL}(q_\phi(z|x) | p(z))$ represents the \ac{KL} divergence between this posterior distribution and the prior distribution of the latent variable.
-The loss function (Equation \ref{eq: vae loss}) can be optimized by adjusting the parameters of the generative model ($\theta$) and the encoder network represented ($\phi$).
-This optimization process involves iteratively updating these parameters and computing the gradient of the objective with respect to them \cite{kingma2019introduction}.
-The architecture of the \ac{VAE} for addressing the resource allocation problem with network slicing is illustrated \figref{fig:vae arch}.
-The \ac{VAE} comprises an encoder and a decoder.
-The encoder compresses the channel gain matrix into a lower-dimensional latent code while the decoder reconstructs the channel gain matrix from this code.
-During training, the \ac{VAE} minimizes reconstruction loss, improving the accuracy of predicted transmission power.
+where $q_\phi(z|x)$ is the encoder to model the posterior distribution of the latent variable based on the input data, and $D_{KL}(q_\phi(z|x) | p(z)), $ is the \ac{KL} divergence this posterior distribution and the prior distribution of the latent variable.
+Optimizing the loss (Equation \ref{eq: vae loss}) involves adjusting generative model ($\theta$) and encoder ($\phi$) parameters \cite{kingma2019introduction}.
+As illustrated in \figref{fig:vae arch}, the \ac{VAE} 's encoder compresses the channel gain matrix into a lower-dimensional latent code, and the decoder reconstructs it, minimizing reconstruction loss during training.

-Several key advantages can be observed when using the \ac{VAE} for resource allocation.
-The model can represent complex distributions, capture the non-linear relationship between channel gains and resource allocation decisions, and provide a compressed latent space helpful for visualization, clustering, and anomaly detection tasks.
-Moreover, resource allocation problems are inherently non-convex and challenging for traditional optimization methods, where the \acp{VAE} can propose a more versatile and practical solution to addressing these complexities.
+Using \acp{VAE} for resource allocation offers advantages like representing complex distributions, capturing non-linear relationships, and providing a compressed latent space useful for other tasks.
+They offer a versatile solution to inherently non-convex and challenging resource allocation problems.